hoanganh25991/threejs-warrior-v2/docs/heroes/movement_mechanics.md

   - Flap speed increases with movement intensity
   - Flap amplitude (how wide the wings flap) increases with intensity
   - Wing opacity and glow increase with movement intensity
+  - Individual feathers have slight variations in color and movement
 - Particle effects emit from wings during flapping:
   - Particles inherit wing color based on direction
   - More particles generate with higher intensity movement